bigbillywilly/BudgetApp/README.md

 ## Contributing

-This is a learning project developed for internship purposes.
+This is a learning project.
 While not currently accepting contributions, feedback and suggestions are welcome!

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)